hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 ## Modeling the Business Domain

-Fabric Composer includes a powerful Object-Oriented modeling language, used to specify a domain model; the structure of assets, participants and transactions.
+{{site.data.conrefs.composer_full}} includes a powerful Object-Oriented modeling language, used to specify a domain model; the structure of assets, participants and transactions.
 The domain model is used across the Framework for code generation, type validation, user interface generation, API generation, amongst other things.

-### Sample Fabric Composer Domain Model
+### Sample {{site.data.conrefs.composer_full}} Domain Model

 ```javascript
 namespace net.biz.digitalPropertyNetwork